 - The furniture of your room, the decoration, and your toys are packed away into boxes.
 You have to leave your room behind.

-- Then there is the factor leave your neighborhood friends behind and perhaps even having to go to a new school.
+- Then there is the factor of leaving your neighborhood friends behind and perhaps even going to a new school.
 You might face the uncertainty of finding a whole new social group and will be “the new one” again.

 - Then moving day approaches, and there is a lot of chaos around you, noise, strange people are coming and going, the whole family is tense and busy, and the usual routines are off.

 Depending on how old you are at this point, would that not scare you?
 Or at least make you anxious and/or annoyed and frustrated?